sorbet/sorbet/website/docs/untyped.md

 There might be some situations in which we might want to "forget" static type information and treat a value as though it were untyped.
-The [escape hatch](troubleshooting.md#escape-hatches) Sorbet provides for this is called `T.unsafe`, which takes anything and returns returns that same things but as `T.untyped`.
+The [escape hatch](troubleshooting.md#escape-hatches) Sorbet provides for this is called `T.unsafe`, which takes anything and returns that same thing but as `T.untyped`.

 There's a reason this is named `T.unsafe`, and it is because converting things to `T.untyped` **weakens static type guarantees**, and should be done with